UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/vaccinationsDaily.md

 Data are reported daily, and include all vaccination events that are entered on the relevant system at the time of extract.
-Data are presented for vaccinations carried up to and including the end of the report date.
+Data are presented for vaccinations carried out up to and including the end of the report date.

 The vaccination programme began on 8 December 2020 with people receiving the vaccine developed by Pfizer/BioNTech, and people began receiving the Oxford University/AstraZeneca vaccine from 4 January 2021.
 Both vaccines are given as 2 doses, at least 21 days apart, for a full vaccination course.